howardjones/network-weathermap/docs/dev/dev-README.md

 * run it
 * save config (as the editor would)
 * load *that* config
-* save a second copy
+* run it
-* compare the two generated config files
+* compare the two generated image files (to see if the config is "losing" bits - WriteConfig bugs)
-* compare the generated image to a reference image
+* compare the generated image to a reference image (to see if the config works as expected)

 Tests/ConfigTest.php does this for every .conf file that it finds in the test-suite/tests directory.
 There are around 150 tests so far.
 Each one tests a particular feature or combination.
 Every time I find a new problem, I add new tests.
 Every time I add a new feature, I add new tests.
+This covers a lot of the core weathermap features by now.

 Each test can have a global SET variable to indicate which version of Weathermap is needed to run it.
 This is useful for excluding new features from testing.
 This looks like: